-We are dependent upon third-party manufacturers and suppliers, and in some cases a single source or limited number of suppliers, making us vulnerable to supply shortages, loss or degradation in performance of the suppliers and price fluctuations, which could harm our business.
+We are dependent upon third-party manufacturers and suppliers, and in some cases a limited number of suppliers, making us vulnerable to supply shortages, loss or degradation in performance of the suppliers and price fluctuations, which could harm our business.

-We currently source certain components for our BAROSTIM NEO from single source, or a limited number of, suppliers.
+We currently source certain components for our BAROSTIM NEO from a limited number of suppliers.
 Our ability to supply BAROSTIM NEO commercially depends, in part, on our ability to obtain a supply of these components that has been manufactured in accordance with regulatory requirements and in sufficient quantities for commercialization and clinical testing.
-We have not entered into manufacturing, supply or quality agreements with all of our single source or limited suppliers, some of which supply components critical to our products.
-We cannot guarantee that our single source suppliers will be able to meet our demand for their products and services, either because of the nature of our agreements with those suppliers, our limited experience with those suppliers, or due to our relative importance as a customer to those suppliers.
+We have not entered into manufacturing, supply or quality agreements with any of our limited suppliers, some of which supply components critical to our products, such as modules, batteries and electrodes.
+We currently have no plans to enter into any such contracts and we cannot guarantee that our suppliers will be able to meet our demand for their products and services, either because of the nature of our arrangements with those suppliers, our limited experience with those suppliers, or due to our relative importance as a customer to those suppliers.
 Further, due to our limited operating history and expected future expansion, it may be difficult for us to assess their ability to timely meet our demand in the future based on past performance.